priyankaincode/Person-Image-Classifier-NN-with-TensorFlow/README.md

 *Image files*

-Unfortunately, the images are all too big to be stored in GitHub, so they'll need to be downloaded from [here](https://www.dropbox.com/s/ebnuk1nmibvcs7s/Dataset.zip?dl=0).
+The images used for this project come from the [INRIA Dataset](http://pascal.inrialpes.fr/data/human/).
+Unfortunately, the collection of images is too big to be stored in GitHub, so they'll need to be downloaded from [here](https://www.dropbox.com/s/ebnuk1nmibvcs7s/Dataset.zip?dl=0).
 The folder contains the HD5 file already created to map the images.
 If this doesn't work for you somehow, you can just download the images and then run the array+and+label+data.py file to create your own HD5 data file (which will work with the models so long as they are stored in the same directory).

 *Models*